 Lastly, the Corporation continued to make measured and purposeful investments in the business.
-The Corporation launched Multi-Channel Ads, a new, innovative and unique advertising solution that centralizes the small and medium sized business digital marketing into a single platform; it enhanced its website solutions by partnering with Wix; and it continued to expand its tele-sales capacity.
+The Corporation continues to expand its tele-sales capacity; make good progress on the newly launched Multi-Channel Ads product, enabling the Corporation to offer a new, innovative and unique advertising solution that centralizes the small and medium sized business digital marketing into a single platform; and offer enhanced website solutions via its partnership with Wix all the while maintaining employee engagement at high levels.

-Given the Corporation's significant achievements on the Financial and Non-Financial measures during a year still negatively affected by COVID-19, and in a context where employees of the Corporation have not received standard salary increases (for inflationary purposes or otherwise) for over six years, the Board assessed performance to be Excellent and awarded a payout at 200% of target on both measures.
-In addition, the HRCC reviewed individual performance and key accomplishments and deliverables of each Named Executive Officer for 2021 and determined respective individual multipliers of 200% for each Named Executive Officer.
-As a result, the final 2021 STIP payouts to the Named Executive Officers were as follows:
+Given the Corporation's significant achievements on the Financial and Non-Financial measures in a context where employees of the Corporation have not received standard salary increases (for inflationary purposes or otherwise) for over seven years, the Board assessed performance to be Excellent and awarded a payout at 200% of target on both measures.
+In addition, the HRCC reviewed individual performance and key accomplishments and deliverables of each Named Executive Officer for 2022 and determined respective individual multipliers of 200% for each Named Executive Officer.
+As a result, the final 2022 STIP payouts to the Named Executive Officers were as follows:

+2022 STIP 2022 STIP

-Named Executive Officer 2021 STIP Target Corporate Scorecard Payout Factor Individual Multiplier 2021 STIP Payout
+Named Executive Officer Target Corporate Scorecard Pavout Factor Individual Multiplier Payout (\$)

-David A. Eckert 875,000 200% 200% 1,750,000
+David A. Eckert 875.000 200% 200% 1.750.000

 Franco Sciannamblo 170,000 200% 200% 340,000

 Treena Cooper 115,000 200% 200% 230,000

 John Ireland 197,500 200% 200% 395,000

 Sherilyn King 122,500 200% 200% 245,000